sumendar/sumendar.github.io/content/home/about.md

 # About me

 I have in-depth experience on the quantitative field by interpreting, managing, exploring and analysing the data.
-Build, train and evaluate machine learning models using programming languages such as Python, R, Excel, SQL and data visualization tools like Tableau, Power BI etc.
+Build, train and evaluate machine learning models using programming languages such as Python, R, SQL, Excel and data visualization tools like Tableau, Power BI etc...

-I am currently pursuing PG program in Data Science, i had bachelor’s and master’s degrees related to STEM disciplines mainly associated with mathematics, statistics, computer application and computer science.
+I am currently pursuing Post Graduation Program in Data Science, i had bachelor’s and master’s degrees associated to STEM disciplines mainly connected with mathematics, statistics, computer application and computer science.

-My specialties include but are not limited to: data cleansing, data manipulations, data exploration, data analysis, data visualisations and machine learning.
+My specialties includes but are not limited to: data cleansing, data manipulation, data exploration, data analysis, visualisations and machine learning.

 Please connect with me any of your data science and analytic needs so we can discuss how i can help you and your team.